mciepluc/cocotb-coverage/documentation/source/tutorials.rst

 It is possible to create a list of *ignore_bins*.
 This list should contain explicit tuples of cross-bins that should be ignored.
-Additionally, if an ignore corss-bin contains a *None* value, all cross-bins with values equal to not-*None* elements of this ignore bin will be ignored.
+Additionally, if an ignore cross-bin contains a *None* value, all cross-bins with values equal to not-*None* elements of this ignore bin will be ignored.

 Below is the code corresponding to the above SystemVerilog example: